-27. While welcoming the increase in the number of women in public service, the Committee notes with concern that no women are full ministers in the Cabinet, and women in the State party continue to be underrepresented in decision-making in the Government, the judiciary and the diplomatic service, as well as in the private sectors.
+27. While welcoming the increase in the number of women in the public service, the Committee notes with concern that there are no full women ministers in the cabinet and women in the State party continue to be underrepresented in decision-making in the government, the judiciary, the diplomatic service, as well as in the private sectors.